Book Live! international symposium

-International symposium and related live events at London South Bank University 8th – 9th June 2012 – a collaboration between the Centre for Media and Cultural Research (CMCR) at LSBU and bookRoom Research Cluster at UCA Farnham, co-Chaired by Richard Sawdon Smith and Emmanuelle Waeckerlé.
+A two days International symposium and related live events at London South Bank University 8th – 9th June 2012 – a collaboration between the Centre for Media and Cultural Research (CMCR) at LSBU and bookRoom Research Cluster at UCA Farnham, co-Chaired by Richard Sawdon Smith and Emmanuelle Waeckerlé.

 The conference will include international guest speakers from the broader world of publishing, photography and experimental writing as well as short presentations of book works and a series of live experimental and durational ‘readings’.

-Beyond the conference we will be bringing together papers and other contributions as a publication in its own right; an interesting survey of current thinking and innovative practice informed by both the themes and the findings of the conference.
-Edited and designed by bookRoom press, and published by RGAP.
+Beyond the conference we are bringing together papers and other contributions as a publication in its own right; an interesting survey of current thinking and innovative practice informed by both the themes and the findings of the conference.
+The Book is Alive !,edited and designed by bookRoom press, and published by RGAP.